sherrywanc/guidance-for-investment-analysis-using-amazon-bedrock/README.md

    - Go to Amazon Bedrock Console --> Builder Tool --> Knowledge Bases

-   - Click on Create Knowledge Bases
+   - Click on Create Knowledge Bases.

    - Provide Knowledge Bases Name as 'Investment-KB'.
 Keep everything as default and click on next.
 The default selections are S3 Bucket for datasource and create new IAM Role